 Osteoporosis Exercise Contraindications

 I frequently have clients, with known diagnosis of osteoporosis, come to my clinic for a bone-friendly exercise program once they realize that the Personal Trainer they are using at a gym has not taken into consideration their specific health needs when assigning them an exercise program.
-They are surprised (and frequently shocked) when they learn that the exercises that they have been doing, under the guidance of a Personal Trainer, have actually been increasing their risk of a fracture.
+They are surprised (and frequently shocked) when they learn that the exercises that they have been doing, under the guidance of a Personal Trainer, are osteoporosis exercises not to do and have increased their risk of a fracture.

 Flexion, Rotation, Osteoporosis and Exercise Contraindications